biobakery/metawibele/README.md

   	--global-config GLOBAL_CONFIG the global configuration file of 	MetaWIBELE (default: None)
 	```

 **NOTE:** De default, MetaWIBELE will use the global configurations from `metawibele.cfg` in the current working directory.
-Alternatively you can always provide the location of the global configuration file you would like to use with the "--global-config " option to metawibele.
+Alternatively, you can always provide the location of the global configuration file you would like to use with the "--global-config " option to metawibele.

 * All workflows follow the general command format: